meggsimum/geoserver-node-client/DOCS_HOME.md

 Compatible with [GeoServer](https://geoserver.org)

+- v2.27.x
 - v2.26.x
-  - v2.25.x
+- v2.25.x (no more maintained and officially deprecated)
 - v2.24.x (no more maintained and officially deprecated)
 - v2.23.x (no more maintained and officially deprecated)
 - v2.22.x (no more maintained and officially deprecated)
 - v2.21.x (no more maintained and officially deprecated)
 - v2.20.x (no more maintained and officially deprecated)
 - v2.19.x (no more maintained and officially deprecated)
 - v2.18.x (no more maintained and officially deprecated)
 - v2.17.x (no more maintained and officially deprecated)

 ### Who do I talk to? ###